majikayogames/SimpleDungeons/README.md

 # SimpleDungeons for Godot 4

+### Under construction.
+A V2 version is in progress with bug fixes and adding new features.
+V2 will be breaking and you will have to set up your V1 dungeon kits again if you want to use V2.

 SimpleDungeons is a Godot 4 addon which allows for the creation of procedurally generated 3D dungeons/levels using user defined prefab rooms.

 I did a YouTube video explaining how the algorithm works here: